organisciak/dissertation/document/2_crowdsourcing.md

 Claiming the prize required the winner to publish their results but did not require transfer of intellectual property, only a license for Netflix.
 A 2008 New York Times article about the prize noted that the community of participants were notably open in sharing their insights [@thompson_if_2008].

-Underlying the Netflix Prize was another type of crowdsourcing: modeling the quality of Netflix's collection through user-contributed rating.
+Underlying the Netflix Prize's open call for expert contributions was another type of crowdsourcing: modeling the quality of Netflix's collection through user-contributed rating.
 This use of user-generated content for prediction and recommendation is an area known as collaborative filtering [@resnick_grouplens_1994; @hofmann_latent_2004].
-The relevance of this point to the Netflix Prize (beyond the contributions that it made to CF research, particularly the progress prize and final prize papers [@bell_bellkor_2008; @koren_bellkor_2009]) is in the postscript to the Netflix Prize.
-When Netflix tried to run a second challenge, they were criticized and sued for sharing too much of the contributor data: a success in one form of crowdsourcing followed by a failure in another.

 __Kickstarter__ is a microfunding platform that enables patronage of artists and creators in their project through small but plentiful contributions.
 A project creator on Kickstarter proposes a project and offers tiers of rewards for backers that contribute varying amounts.